NovarionNoel/SimpleOS/README.md

 - Dupont Lines M/F, M/M, F/F
 - JTAG Probe (In this case, JLink Mini EDU was used)

+## Repository Guide
+### Docs
+    Contains additional documentation for the project including a research paper and videos explaining progress and design for the project.
+### Operating System Code
+    Contains the code for the operating system as well as build tools.
+The Docs folder has an additional explanation on each directory and portion.

 ## References and Resources

 Chang, A. (2019, May 27).
 RISC-V PLIC Specification.
 GitHub. https://github.com/riscv/riscv-plic-spec/blob/master/riscv-plic.adoc#interrupt-targets-and-hart-contexts